neoBortx/TransactionsTest/README.md

 # TransactionsTest

 This project implements a Clean Architecture:
-- Infrastructure module using using retrofit and romm for data acesss and storage
+- Infrastructure module using using retrofit and room for data acesss and storage
 - Repository module to manipulate data
 - User cases to apply the busissness logic
 - App module for the presentation